West Drayton: Demography

-As of the 2011 census, 57% of the population was White British.
-Living in the ward were 14,370 people according to the 2011 Census.
+According to the 2021 census 18,433 people were living in the West Drayton ward with 60.5% of the population having been born in the United Kingdom.

 The decennial censuses between 1801 and 1901 each show a rise in population and a low population density.
 From 1801 when the population of the almost identically sized ecclesiastical parish (civil parishes were invented later in the 19th century) was 515; to 1901 when the population of the civil parish was 984.

 Politics

 West Drayton is part of the Hayes and Harlington constituency for elections to the House of Commons of the United Kingdom.

 West Drayton is part of the West Drayton ward for elections to Hillingdon London Borough Council.

+On 1 April 1949 the parish was abolished to form Yiewsley and West Drayton.
+At the 1931 census (the last before the abolition of the parish), West Drayton had a population of 2856.

 History

-The St Paul's Era 939 – 1546
+St Paul's era 939–1546

 The first record of West Drayton is from 939 when Æthelstan, King of the English, gave the Manor of West Drayton to the Dean and Chapter of Cathedral church of St Pauls, recorded in the Cartularium Saxonicum.

 In the 1086 Domesday Book, West Drayton was assessed at ten hides with land suitable for six ploughs.
 The Parish had 17 landowners which indicated a population of less than 100.
 In 1461 a separate smaller manor, Drayton and Colham Garden Manor was first recorded, lying between Swan road and Colham Mill road.
 Both manors shared St Martin's Parish Church.
 Until 1525 West Drayton Manor was managed on behalf of the Dean and Chapter of St Paul's by an appointment known as a Firmarius who was responsible for the day-to-day running of the estate.